georglauterbach/uncore/README.md

 ## Documentation and Licensing

 The documentation is written in Markdown, built with [MkDocs] and can be found under `documentation/`.
-You may build and serve the documentation locally with a container runtime (like [Docker] or [Podman]) by running `./scripts/documentation.sh`, serving it under <http://127.0.0.1:8080>.
+You may build and serve the documentation locally with a container runtime (like [Docker] or [Podman]) by running `./scripts/documentation.sh serve`, serving it under <http://127.0.0.1:8080>.

 This project is licensed under the [GNU General Public License v3], **except** for those parts (lines of code from libraries used in this project) already licensed under other licenses.